OpenJobDescription/openjd-specifications/wiki/Home.md

 For deeper insight into our thought process and goals, we recommend [this Academy Software Foundation talk](https://www.youtube.com/watch?v=3AM3L6P-cAw&list=PL9dZxafYCWmxDFGc2CEq4SgCkZWKYW1m5&index=14) by Pauline Koh, Senior Product Manager at Amazon Web Services, titled *Portable Jobs for Open Source Content Production*.
+If you want to keep going, [this follow-up talk](https://www.youtube.com/watch?v=2umfqGX844Y), also by Pauline Koh, at the subsequent Academy Software Foundation gathering titled *Portable and Open Render Job Specifications* is a gentle introduction into what you can accomplish with OpenJD.
+If you've already watched the first talk, you can [start here](https://www.youtube.com/watch?v=2umfqGX844Y&t=383) on the second talk.

 ## Getting Started